guysoft/ElectricSheepPi/README.rst

 Requirements
 ------------
-* Raspberrypi 2 and newser or device running Armbian, Older Rasperry Pis are not currently supported.
-See `Raspberry Pi <https://github.com/guysoft/FullPageOS/issues/12>`_ and `Raspberry Pi <https://github.com/guysoft/FullPageOS/issues/43>`_.
+* Raspberrypi 1/3/4B and zero
 * 2A power supply